BluePurpleSky/Java-ming/basics/foundation/topic_02.md

 -----

-Sure!
-Let's break this down in simple terms.

 ## <span style="color: #4C996B;"> What's Happening with String Concatenation?</span>
 When you try to join or combine (concatenate) two Strings together in Java, the process is not as simple as just adding them.
 Behind the scenes, Java does a bit more work.